vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ```

 #### Event Bus Server
-The Event Bus Server module is the subscriber of the Event Bus system: each time an event is enqueued the Server dequeues and stores it into the database. **This module uses [Camel][apache camel] to connect to [ActiveMQ][apache activemq] and to store the event into the database via [JPA]**.
+The Event Bus Server module is the subscriber of the Event Bus system: each time an event is enqueued, the Server dequeues and stores it into the database. **This module uses [Camel][apache camel] to connect to [ActiveMQ][apache activemq] and to store the event into the database via [JPA]**.

 ![Event Bus Server Structure](/images/eventbusserver_structure.png)